How Chrishell Stause's Late Mom Is Fueling Her Drive on Dancing With the Stars - E! Online

 Despite the pressures of filming a TV show amid an ongoing pandemic and dealing with the aftermath of her dramatic run on Netflix's Selling Sunset, Stause is looking forward to cha-chaing through a challenging period in her life.
 In fact, she's finding inspiration in the memory of her mother, who died of lung cancer in July.

 Speaking to E!
 News and various outlets during a press conference on Sept.
 9, Stause said losing her mom taught her that "life is short" and that she "would have been the very first person telling me to, like, get out there and, you know, just give it your best shot and you're going to be great."
-Strause said knowing her mother's reaction to the casting decision would have been positive made her realize she made the "right" choice.
+Stause said knowing her mother's reaction to the casting decision would have been positive made her realize she made the "right" choice.

 Following the death of her mother in July, she shared a tribute on Instagram.
 "In disbelief that you are gone," Stause, who also lost her dad to lung cancer in April 2019, wrote.
 "Feeling just about every emotion, but I find comfort knowing Dad is up there taking care of you and showing you the ropes like only he could."